verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 ## Install Jaeger using the Jaeger Operator

 Jaeger is installed using the Jaeger Custom Resource Definition.
-An example is provided below to install Jaeger inside the Istio mesh using the
+The following example shows you how to install Jaeger inside the Istio mesh using the
 Verrazzano system OpenSearch cluster as a tracing backend.

-Before creating the Jaeger instance, create a secret that Jaeger will use to load OpenSearch credentials from, using your OpenSearch username and password:
+Before creating the Jaeger instance, create a secret containing the OpenSearch username and password.
+Jaeger will use these credentials to connect to OpenSearch:

 ```
 kubectl create secret generic jaeger-secret \
   --from-literal=ES_PASSWORD=<OPENSEARCH PASSWORD> \
   --from-literal=ES_USERNAME=<OPENSEARCH USERNAME>
 ```

+Use the following YAML to create the Jaeger resource:

 ```yaml
 apiVersion: jaegertracing.io/v1